okta/okta.github.io/_source/_posts/2018-06-25-react-spring-boot-photo-gallery-pwa.md

 In addition to allowing self-registration, Okta also allows you to customize the look and feel of its login screen, as well as use custom domains and emails.
 You can read more about this in our [Sign-In Widget Guide](https://developer.okta.com/code/javascript/okta_sign-in_widget).

-You can also try customizing the widget in real-time using our handy dandy [live widget](https://developer.okta.com/live-widget/) page.
+You can also try customizing the widget in real-time using our handy-dandy [live widget](https://developer.okta.com/live-widget/) page.

 ## Create Entities to allow CRUD on Your Photo Gallery

 I've spent a lot of time talking about how to secure your application, now let's actually build it!
 JHipster has a JDL (JHipster Domain Language) feature that allows you to model the data in your app, and generate entities from it.
 You can use its [JDL Studio](https://start.jhipster.tech/jdl-studio/) feature to do this online and save it locally once you've finished.

-I created a data model for this app that has an `Album`, `Photo`, and `Tag` entities and setup relationships between them.
+I created a data model for this app that has an `Album`, `Photo`, and `Tag` entities and set up relationships between them.
 Below is a screenshot of what it looks like in JDL Studio.

 {% img blog/react-photo-gallery-pwa/photo-gallery-jdl-studio.png alt:"Photo Gallery JDL in JDL Studio" width:"800" %}{: .center-image }